Consensys/doc.goquorum/docs/Concepts/Privacy/Privacy.md

 When [privacy enhancements](PrivacyEnhancements.md) are enabled and [private state validation (PSV)](PrivacyEnhancements.md#private-state-validation) transactions are used, the GoQuorum node automatically verifies a contract's state across participating nodes.

+## Privacy marker transactions

+GoQuorum supports [privacy marker transactions (PMTs)](PrivacyMarkerTransactions.md), an alternative to normal private transactions, in which public PMTs and internal private transactions are created.
+A PMT allows for the corresponding internal private transaction to be kept off chain, with its contents and receipt hidden from public view.

+## Contract state extension

+[Contract state extension](ContractExtension.md) allows for access to a private contract to be extended beyond its initial set of participants.

 *[HSM]: Hardware security module